Good replacements for Milk in Waffles include Is Milk Necessary for Waffles?, Vegan Milk, Yogurt, Evaporated Milk, and Buttermilk.

 Some of them even go beyond what traditional milk can provide - think omega-3 fatty acids in walnut milk or probiotic cultures in coconut yogurts.

-In terms of taste and texture, oat milk tends to be creamier than other vegan milk; it also has a mild sweetness that pairs perfectly with coffee or smoothies.
+In terms of taste and texture, oat milk is usually creamier than other vegan milk; it also has a mild sweetness that goes well with coffee or smoothies.

 Substituting it for constant milk when making waffles can give you a delicious result: start by whisking together some flour, baking powder, and sugar in a bowl; then add the oat milk slowly until you have a dense but creamy batter - voilà.